Trac & spam#

-There is not built-in mechanism in Trac to fight spam.
-However, plugins enable to setup several ways to stop spam (or at least, reduce it).
+There is no built-in mechanism in Trac to fight spam.
+However, plugins enable to set up several ways to stop spam (or at least, reduce it).

-One of them is Akismet, a web service who can tell you if some message is a spam or not.
-It is able to catch most of the spam.
+One of them is Akismet, a web service that can tell you if some message is spam or not.
+It can catch most of the spam.
 A bayesian filter complement this service.
-A learning step is mandatory and can become cumbersome when the vast majority of the tickets you receive is just spam.
+A learning step is mandatory and can become cumbersome when the vast majority of the tickets you receive are just spam.
 I used these two mechanisms on my Trac instances.

 Despite Akismet and the bayesian filter, I still got two or three spams a day.
-I catched them in my RSS flow or in my email if they were not classified as spam.
+I caught them in my RSS flow or my email if they were not classified as spam.

 There are two steps to remove the spam:

-- tell the bayesian filter by using the administration panel in the web interface,
+- tell the bayesian filter by using the administration panel in the web interface; and

 - remove the spam from the database using some SQLite commands directly on the server hosting the Trac instance.

 Indeed, Trac does not propose the possibility to remove a ticket.
 Of course, there are plugins, but you must find them, install them, find how to configure them, etc.

 GitHub is a popular source code hosting service using Git as a backend.
 This is a proprietary platform but a lot of open source projects have migrated to it, thanks to its features and good performance.

 Everybody is on GitHub.
 This was the ideal opportunity.